AdobeDocs/aem-forms-automated-conversion-service.en/help/known-issues.md

 * The service converts only English-language forms to adaptive forms.
 You can translate converted adaptive forms to another language using [AEM translation workflow](https://helpx.adobe.com/experience-manager/6-5/forms/using/using-aem-translation-workflow-to-localize-adaptive-forms.html).
 * AEM 6.4 Forms does not support automatic detection of multi-column layout of input forms.
 * Information encoded using colors in source PDF form is not carried over to adaptive form.
-* Colors of source PDF Form are carried over to adaptive form themes.
+* Colors of source PDF Form are not carried over to adaptive form themes.
 * Colored PDF Forms are treated as greyscale forms and fields are detected accordingly.